Have you got your WordPress site hacked? In this article we will learn how to recover a hacked WordPress site.

 Now you should change the WordPress Password, Database Password as well as FTP account Password.
 Remember that, never reuse any previous password.
-If you have multiple sites or accounts, you should use unique password for each site and account.
-To secure and generate new and unique passwords, you can use Password Generator tools like Fast Password Generator.
+If you have multiple sites or accounts, you should use a unique password for each site and account.
+To secure and generate new and unique passwords, you can use Password Generator Tool.

 Step 3: Update wp-config.php File

 After changing the Database password, you must update the wp-config.php file with a new password.
 If there are multiple DB users, ensure that you are editing the correct one.
 You can find the correct database credentials in the wp-config.php file

 Note: If you find anything like below in your file, there is a possibility that you have been hacked, and you MUST remove it ASAP:

 Base64 hacks are dangerous and leave a void that hackers can use repeatedly on your site.
 Make sure you delete that complete section, or better yet, just rebuild the wp-config.php.

 Step 4: Turn the Hacked Files Offline

 - Login to your hosting account and go to File Manager